Alizandieh/test-k/README.md

 1- the module itself with the requested resources

-2- usages TF file to plan/apply
+2- usage TF files to plan/apply